YuxuannSun/yuxuannsun.github.io/_publications/paper-001.md

 **Data sources**

 * This research continues to use Terrestrial Laser Scanning (TLS) on the old *Koelreuteria paniculata* in Yantai.
-Two sets of point cloud data for the tree and its surrounding environment were obtained in 2021 and 2023, serving as the primary data sources for the research.The visualized point cloud data is shown in Figure 1 and Figure 2.
+Two sets of point cloud data of the tree and its surrounding environment were obtained in 2021 and 2023, serving as the primary data sources for the research.The visualized point cloud data is shown in Figure 1 and Figure 2.

 ![Fig.1](/images/pub-images/paper-001-figure-001.jpg)